microsoft/vscode-docs/docs/getstarted/tips-and-tricks.md

 ### Inline values

 You can set `"debug.inlineValues": true` to see variable values inline in the debugger.
-This feature is experimental and disabled by default.
+This feature can be expensive and may slow down stepping, so it is disabled by default.

 ## Task Runner